Home Home

 Credential Overview

 A Master of Education (M.Ed.) degree at UW Bothell will prepare students to expand their professional practice by deeply exploring the complex nature of education.
 By providing an academic foundation rooted in relevant concepts of learning theory, social justice, equity, and leadership, students gain expertise to enhance all learning environments in addition to growing skills in writing, critical thinking, and collaborative learning.
-Students will choose one concentration to focus on during the course of their study: Critical Educational Change and Leadership or English to Speakers of Other Languages.
+Students will choose one concentration to focus on during the course of their study: Critical Educational Change and Leadership, English to Speakers of Other Languages, or Leadership Development for Educators (LEDE).
 Critical Educational Change and Leadership This concentration will prepare students to engage in theories of equity, learning, assessment and leadership within broadly defined educational contexts.
 Students will develop the knowledge and skills needed to create social justice and change in a variety of educational settings.
 This pathway serves educators working in many settings, such as nonprofits, higher education, youth and family organizations, and K-12 classrooms.
 English to Speakers of Other Language (ESOL) Endorsement This concentration is designed for currently-certificated teachers who wish to add the ELL (English Language Learner) Endorsement.
 In these courses, students will engage in critical inquiry into second language acquisition and bilingual education.
 Topics include curriculum, instruction and assessment for teaching English to speakers of other languages.
+Leadership Development for Educators (LEDE) This concentration is designed for educators seeking the Residency Principal or Program Administrator certificate from the state of Washington.
+This program's purpose is to develop leaders committed to advancing educational justice and providing them the tools to support educators in dismantling oppressive educational structures.

 Admission Requirements